molsonkiko/sf_crime_2022/README.md

 - Excel spreadsheet with pivot tables.
 Possibly Power BI report if people can use that.

+## [2.0.0] - 2022-02-28 12:29

+### Added

+- "incident reports JOIN da caseload JOIN prod1 JOIN prod2 BY YEAR.xlsx" and "Robberies BY YEAR.xlsx", which have a spreadsheet for 2018-2019 data and another for 2020-2021 data.
+- "incident reports...BY YEAR.xlsx" has charts for visualizing the number of dismissals for each incident category, and also the average CJ and SP terms for each incident category.

 ## [1.0.0] - 2022-02-26 07:44